Raise your hand if the following sounds familiar.

 Generation X: 1965-1980

-According to PwC ‘s March 2021 Global Consumer Insights Pulse Survey, only 28 percent of Gen Xers polled had acquired products via mobile/smartphones.
+According to PwC ‘s March 2021 Global Consumer Insights Pulse Survey, when looking at consumer spending by generation, only 28 percent of Gen Xers polled had acquired products via mobile/smartphones.
 McKinsey data bears this out, indicating that Generation X members have less intent to buy essential and non-essential items online.
-On the other hand, this age group does enjoy purchasing at-home streaming, book and magazine services.
+On the other hand, this age group does enjoy purchasing at-home streaming, book, and magazine services.

 Speaking of intent to buy online in the near future, here’s what PwC learned about Generation X: